Mikapall/Demon-s-Souls-SL1-Repository/index.md

 * Make a gallery of **full** screenshots (no cropping or editing will be allowed) of your character stats, all boss souls, and bonfires/empty arenas.
 This will prove you defeated each of them.

 _If you used any boss souls for items, show them as well for proof.
-It is strongly recommended to not use boss souls just for souls, as you are effectively destroying your own SL1 proof._
+It is strongly recommended to not use boss souls just for souls, as you are effectively destroying your own SL1 proof. **Vanguard can be killed in 4-1.**_

 ### Proof for SL1 Monumental of Demon's Souls